cklose2000/pinescript-mcp-server/memory-bank/activeContext.md

 - LLM service is in `src/services/llmService.ts`
 - OpenAI provider is in `src/services/openaiProvider.ts`
 - Anthropic provider is in `src/services/anthropicProvider.ts`
-- CLI commands are in `src/cli/commands/llm.ts`
+- CLI commands are in `src/cli/commands/llm.ts` and `src/cli/commands/templates.ts`
 - Anthropic test command is in `src/cli/commands/test-anthropic.ts`
 - Configuration updates are in `src/config/userConfig.ts`
 - Example strategies for testing are in `examples/`
 - Backtest sample data is in `examples/backtest-results.json`
-- Test utilities for API validation are in `src/tests/`
+- Test utilities are in `src/tests/`
+- Template manager is in `src/prompts/templateManager.ts`
+- Template structure is in `src/prompts/templateStructure.ts`
+- Template repository is in `src/prompts/templateRepository.ts`
+- Template vector store is in `src/prompts/templateVectorStore.ts`
+- Supabase client is in `src/db/supabaseClient.ts`
+- Vector store is in `src/db/vector/vectorStore.ts`